-They say "Facebook is for the people you used to know, LinkedIn is for the people you know now, and Twitter is for the people you want to know".
+They say “Facebook is for the people you used to know, LinkedIn is for the people you know now, and Twitter is for the people you want to know“.
 The essence of this statement gives you an idea of how best to use these networks for Social Media Marketing.
+These seo reseller companies can help you to improve your site traffic and also your sales by using Search Engine Optimization as a marketing technique.
 But before you can use these networks within a Social Media Marketing Initiative, you must first understand how they work, then find the right combination of these new media tools that will help you tailor your message to your audience.

 In later posts in this series, we’ll delve into the specific social media marketing platforms and online marketing tools, but for now, let’s review some of the most popular networks, and give you an idea of how they’re currently being utilized in the social networking space.
 This overview can help you plan your current Social Media Marketing Initiative, or tweak an existing one, if you’re finding that your message doesn’t seem to be resonating as you’d like.

 - Your Home Base (i.e. Your Website/Blog): All of your online activities should eventually lead traffic to a web property that you own outright (e.g. yourwebsite.com).
 This “Home Base” is the center of all your social media efforts, and should be the featured landing page across all of your social networks.
 This is a way that you make sure that you always have one primary web space that can’t be taken away on a whim, or when another company’s Terms of Service (TOS) dictate a change of how you can use their site.
 (Note: Facebook, Twitter, Instagram, and other webspaces that allow you to set up a free or paid account still own those accounts, and their TOS explicitly makes clear that they have the right to grant or deny you access to it).